ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 + Raw log forwarding in **real time** (CloudFlare has 24 hours delay for free plan)
 + Clear Cache by Tag

-However, KeyCDN is not a free service but a pay-as-you-go service, KeyCDN is an affordable choice.
+However, KeyCDN is not a free service but a pay-as-you-go service, KeyCDN is a affordable choice.
 And CloudFlare is also a very good DNS provider, you can still use it.

 = Requirements =